jacomyal/sigma.js/plugins/sigma.plugins.tooltips/README.md

 ---

-This plugin provides a method to display a tooltip when a sigma event is fired either on stage, node, or edge.
+This plugin provides a method to display a tooltip manually or when a sigma event is fired either on stage, node, or edge.
 The tooltip is an HTML DOM element.
 Only one tooltip is displayed on screen.

 #### Example 1: display on node hover event
 ![Tooltips](https://github.com/Linkurious/linkurious.js/wiki/media/tooltips.png)